Skip to main content

 mets.xml

 If a SIP is created with docuteam packer, a file containing all metadata of the package is automatically created.
-The file is located on the top level in SIP, next to the root element.
+The file is located on the top level of the SIP, next to the root element.
 It is called mets.xml and is structured according to the Matterhorn METS standard.

 location of mets.xml